Frequently Asked Questions

 • Wellings does not use leverage at the fund level, however our operators typically use debt when acquiring new properties.
 We anticipate that bank or seller financing will generally account for between approximately fifty percent (50%) and seventy percent (70%) of the gross fair market value of each property.

-• Your liability cannot exceed the amount of your investment plus amounts distributed to you.
+• Your liability cannot exceed the amount of your investment.
 One value of real estate as an investment as compared to stocks, etc., is that it is highly unlikely for a property to lose all value, as is possible when investing in stocks or other alternative investments.
-Companies can go completely out of business or have their value reduced to virtually nothing.
 The passive investors carry no lending risk.

 • No. Wellings Capital does not make any guarantees regarding the investment performance of our funds.
-We use documented historical data as well as commonly used industry methods to conservatively calculate the potential value of these investments.
-Wellings cannot predict future events, which can influence any investment, it is not possible to guarantee this as an investment.
-Guaranteed investments generally carry very low returns as compared to the potential returns projected for these funds.
+We use documented historical data as well as commonly used industry methods to conservatively calculate the potential returns of these investments.
+Wellings cannot predict future events (which can influence any investment).

-• The Wellings Capital team leverages years of real estate experience to maximize each project’s success.
-Wellings Capital earns asset management fees based on capital deployed and a share of profits after investors receive their preferred distributions.
+• The Wellings Capital team leverages years of real estate experience with the goal of meeting or exceeding return projections to investors.
+Wellings Capital earns asset management fees, acquisition fees, and a share of profits after investors receive their preferred return.